The Science and Strategy Behind Successful New Year’s Resolutions: A Comprehensive Guide to Lasting Change

 The Power of Intentionality: Aligning Resolutions with Core Values

 When resolutions resonate with one’s core values, they hold deeper significance.
 Aligning goals with personal beliefs fosters intrinsic motivation and long-term commitment.
+For example, if family is a core value, a resolution to spend more quality time with loved ones will feel more meaningful and sustainable than a generic goal like “be more social.”

 The Psychology Behind Motivation